A Guide to On-Campus Living in 2023

 Greek Housing

-For students who choose to join a fraternity or sorority, Greek houses are good options.
-These houses are maintained privately by a Greek organization near the campus.
 The availability of these types of on-campus living greatly varies by school.
 However, you can start applying to live in Greek houses during your sophomore or junior years.

 Normally, memberships exceed the actual number of spots available.
-Thus you should have a backup option if you do not get accommodated.
+Thus, you should have a backup option if you do not get accommodated.
 Students under these houses have individual schedules, but they all gather together for chapter events and weekly meetings.
-Also, the room styles vary, with some students sharing spots and others living in single rooms.

 Graduate Student Living Options

 This is only for graduate students.
-This on-campus living option is a good choice because, in most cases, students either know the people in the program, and they simply choose to go and share a room, or they can live as a group, especially if they come from the same program.
+This on-campus living option is a good choice because, in most cases, students either know the people in the program and they simply choose to go and share a room, or they can live as a group, especially if they come from the same program.

-The best part about this option is that the rooms come fully-furnished.
+The best part about this option is that the rooms come fully furnished.
 This significantly lessens your worries about setting up the whole room while trying to keep your focus intact.

 Also, graduate students are not as closely monitored as freshmen.
 This gives them that feeling of independence while still enjoying the many amenities in on-campus living like computer labs, in-house catering, the proximity to the campus, and even tutors.